 Let me present some personal context for why I liked this show:

 We’re living in a world where top Jesuits are flirting with turning Catholicism protestant in the most fundamental ways—changing the meaning of Christ’s words to fit their particular social agenda on the idea of the Eucharist as a cure-all for sin and reconsidering the covenant of marriage.
 No doubt there are other sympathizers, but I’m thinking in particular of recent comments from Arturo Sosa Abascal, the Jesuit Superior General.
-There are some who are promoting the idea that, in the name of “accompaniment,” the totems of individual conscience and discernment (without respect to the authority of Scripture or the Church herself) can be used as a means to alter the church’s doctrine.
-Since “doctrine” simply describes the practice of the bishops in preserving Christ’s teachings, what Abascal is advancing strikes me as something between apostasy and heresy.
+There are some who are promoting the idea that, in the name of “accompaniment,” the totems of individual conscience and discernment (without respect to the authority of Scripture or the Church herself) can be used as a means to alter the church’s doctrine in practice for any individual professed believer.

 In the series, Jude Law plays Pope Pius XIII.
 He declares in his first homily to the cardinals: “I have no idea what to do with the friendship of the whole wide world.
 What I want is absolute love and total devotion to God.”

 They’re a call from a man who, even as pope, we see struggle with belief and unbelief, and who is as conflicted about God and his ability to do what is expected of him as anyone.
 Over the course of the show, we see him mature and we see the ways in which his rigidity is transformed into a healthy balance of mercy and justice, truth and charity.

 This is what a pope exists to do: be the vicar of the Christ we know.